RPendleton3/Active-Directory-Management-Tool/README.md

             **Continue working with export csv and report creation **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max
             **Add options to Remove user accounts and Add users to groups, find way to view current users groups before placing into new group

+9.30.2022 - Fixed small layout issues.
+            Setup new menu option for changing organizational units with feedback before you change the organizational unit so that you can see where the account sits and after to verify that the organizational unit has been changed.

+            **Continue working with export csv and report creation **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max
+            **Add options to Remove user accounts and Add users to groups, find way to view current users groups before placing into new group
+            **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc